mayannamarie/WebServerProject1/PHP/README.md

 ---

 ## CONFIGURE PATH TO ENVIRONMENT VARIABLE
-10. Now we add `C:\php` to the path environment variable.
+1. Now we add `C:\php` to the path environment variable.
-11. To ensure Windows can find the PHP executable, you need to change the PATH environment variable.
+2. To ensure Windows can find the PHP executable, you need to change the PATH environment variable.
-12. Click the Windows Start button and type “environment”, then click Edit the system environment variables.
+3. Click the Windows Start button and type “environment”, then click Edit the system environment variables.
-13. Select the Advanced tab, and click the Environment Variables button.
+4. Select the Advanced tab, and click the Environment Variables button.
-14. Then scroll down the System variables list and click Path followed by the Edit button.
+5. Then scroll down the System variables list and click Path followed by the Edit button.
-15. Click New and add `C:\php`:
+6. Click New and add `C:\php`:
 > ![](https://github.com/mayannamarie/WebServerProject1/blob/main/screenshots/php1.PNG)
-16. Click OK until you’re done.
+7. Click OK until you’re done.
 No need to reboot, it may be helpful to close and restart any cmd terminals you have open.
-17. Configure PHP as an Apache module.
+8. Configure PHP as an Apache module.
-18. Go to services to verfiy that apache isnt running, if it is running stop the service.
+9. Go to services to verfiy that apache isnt running, if it is running stop the service.
 ---

 ## PHP MODULE AND DEFAULT PHP FILE
-19. Open its `C:\Apache24\conf\httpd.conf` configuration file in a text editor.
+1. Open its `C:\Apache24\conf\httpd.conf` configuration file in a text editor.
-20. We now need to configure PHP as a PHP module.
+2. We now need to configure PHP as a PHP module.
-21. Add the following lines to the bottom of the file to set PHP as an Apache module (change the file locations if necessary)
+3. Add the following lines to the bottom of the file to set PHP as an Apache module (change the file locations if necessary).

 ```
 > # PHP8 module